GoogleCloudPlatform/community/tutorials/managing-gcp-projects-with-terraform/index.md

 Dan Isla | Google Cloud Solution Architect | Google

-This tutorial demonstrates how to create and manage projects on Google Cloud Platform with Terraform.
+This tutorial demonstrates how to create and manage projects on Google Cloud with Terraform.
 With Terraform, many of your resources such as projects, IAM policies, networks, Compute Engine instances, and Kubernetes Engine clusters can be managed, versioned, and easily recreated for your organization or teams.
-The state that Terraform generates is saved to Google Cloud Storage for persistence.
+The state that Terraform generates is saved to Cloud Storage for persistence.

 ## Objectives

 - Create a Terraform Admin Project for the service account and remote state bucket.
 - Grant Organization-level permissions to the service account.
-- Configure the remote state in GCS.
+- Configure the remote state in Cloud Storage.
 - Use Terraform to provision a new project and an instance in that project.

 Architecture diagram for tutorial components: